Mohammad-Rahmati/Application_Insights_Demo/README.md

 Important:
 During the execution of the script, you will be prompted to input a username and password.
 This is necessary for pushing your application to Azure.
-Find the Git Clone Uri, local username, and password from Deployment Center on Web App reouce on Azure.
+Find the Git Clone Uri (<DEPLOYMENT_URL>), local username, and password from Deployment Center on Web App resouce on Azure.
 Navigate to local SimpleWebApp repository and configure Git deployment
 ```bash
 git init
 git add .